Cherreads

 The palace was no longer silent.

-The torches had exploded moments earlier, leaving only faint moonlight leaking through the tall windows.
+The torches along the walls had exploded moments earlier, leaving only pale moonlight leaking through the shattered windows.
+Shadows stretched across the floor like long black fingers.

 The baby's silver eyes glowed.

-For the first time in years, fear crept into his chest.
+For the first time in years, fear tightened around his chest.

 "What is this power?" he whispered.